Thomas Murg

-Thomas Murg (/de/; born 14 November 1994) is an Austrian professional footballer who plays as an attacking midfielder or a right winger for Greek Super League club PAOK.
+Thomas Murg (/de/; born 14 November 1994) is an Austrian professional footballer who plays as an attacking midfielder or a right winger.

 Career

 Early career

 Murg was born on 14 November 1994 in Voitsberg, and at age six he joined the youth academy at Atus Bärnbach, where he remained until 2010, moving on later to Sturm Graz.

 Grazer and Austria Wien

 Murg moved on to Grazer AK, where he made his professional debut in 2010.
 He stayed at the club for two years, making 49 appearances and scoring 13 goals in the Austrian lower divisions, before then making a big step up and joining Austria Wien.

 There he made 19 appearances and scored two goals, playing for both the reserve and first teams, while he also won a league title in the 2012–13 season.

 SV Ried

 In 2014 Murg moved on to SV Ried, where his career took off.
 In two seasons at the club, he chalked up 44 games, eight goals, and six assists, establishing himself as one of the league's best attacking midfielders.